How do I manage business expenses?

 While you can’t get away from spending money on employee expenses, you can manage it closely by using prepaid business cards such as those offered by Soldo, which removes the need for petty cash in offices and company credit cards.
 The cards allow you to add as little or as much money as you want; set limits and rules for spending for each individual; and obtain real-time reports on what people are spending, when and where.

-If you would like to find out more about the benefits Soldo can bring to your business, visit us here or contact us for further information and advice.
+If you would like to find out more about what benefits a prepaid business card can bring to your business, contact us for further information and advice.